Meadowbrook

 Meadowbrook has a typical household mix, with a higher-than-average median household size

-Family households account for 75.7% of all households, including 34.8% couples with children, 24.5% couples without children, and 14.4% single parent families.
-Non-family households constitute the remaining 24.3%, with lone person households at 20.9% and group households comprising 3.3%.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.
+Family households comprise 75.7% of all households, including 34.8% couples with children, 24.5% couples without children, and 14.4% single parent families.
+Non-family households make up the remaining 24.3%, with lone person households at 20.9% and group households comprising 3.3%.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households